Comprehensive COBRA Insurance Information

 Likely, COBRA insurance will be your best option if you have a preexisting condition.
 However it is always worth it to explore alternative options and explain your condition to find out if there is a cheaper option even though you have a preexisting condition.
 Either way, it is incredibly important to keep some type of medical insurance.

-How do I add a dependent to my COBRA insurance?
+How many days do I have to elect COBRA insurance?

 More COBRA Insurance Questions and Answers